MariusZerni/project-4/README.md

 ## JWT_AUTH
 ## User serializer
 I created a user serializer that checks if the password and password_confirmation fields match.
-If they do not match a validation error is returned.
+If they do not match, a validation error is returned.
 The validate_password method checks the strength of the password and it ensures that the passwords aren't too weak.
 The password is hashed using Django's built-in make_password function and it is stored on the data object.

 ```py